 Statements of Stock Ownership Information

-Stock ownership information is usually reported in a standardized format, which includes the total number of shares outstanding, institutional ownership, the top 10 institutions, mutual fund ownership, 5% or insider ownership, and float.
+A company's stock ownership information is usually reported in a standardized format, which includes the total number of shares outstanding, institutional ownership, the top 10 institutions, mutual fund ownership, 5% or insider ownership, and float.
 Each of these concepts is discussed below.

 5% / Insider Ownership